ohmss/workshop-betterreads/README.md

 17,152 |      0 |  3,074 | 22.68 | 58.98 | 103.81 |    1.00
 ```

-- After about 1 minute.
+- The operation should take about 1 minute to complete.
 The file can have some errors like invalid title with special characters.
+IT IS NOT A PROBLEM the dataset is not perfect we will have some failed rows.

 ```
   total | failed | rows/s | p50ms | p99ms | p999ms | batches